-One wouldn’t expect any better from libertarians, who have built an entire ideology around the world-view of 12-year-old boys.
+One wouldn’t expect any better from libertarians, who have built an entire ideology around the worldview of twelve-year-old boys.
 But they aren’t the only people who react to stories like this with rage or contempt rather than empathy.
 Consider the following comment, left under my friend’s response to the article about him:

 I’m sorry but you are a selfish, whiny leach.
 I can say this because I a middle-aged woman and have been trying to find work for two years without success though I have a masters degree in a fairly desirable field.
 I have dwindling savings and two kids.
 Because I stayed home with them for a few years I don’t qualify for unemployment and that has also damaged my marketability in the job world.
 Despite all of this I have never resorted to public assistance and will not.
 In addition, I have a back problem that surgery did not correct so I am in physical pain 24 hrs a day.
 Still I have taken temp jobs and we have cut back in many ways.
 I am proud of my fortitude and resourcefulness, because we will make it through this time and my kids will learn valuable lessons from me about self-reliance.

 Here we have a person who has been marginally employed for two years and suffers physical pain twenty-four hours a day — and rather than demanding something better for herself, she demands that other people suffer more!